rept0id/wizardry-error-correction/README.md

 The purpose of this git is to expirement and discover the secrets of error correction codes.

+## History

-Error correction was one of the first algorithms field to spark human interest.
+Error correction was one of the first algorithmic fields to spark human interest.

 Between the **7th** and **10th** **centuries CE**, Jewish scribes formalized the `Numerical Masorah` to ensure accurate Hebrew Bible reproduction.